datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/asana-api.md

 * underscores

 ### API Key
-Once you have created a workspace in your Asana account, you can get the API key that you'll need to fill in the form.
+Once you have created a workspace in your Asana account, you can generate the API key that you'll need in order to fill in the form.

 Click on your account icon at the top right of your screen.
-Then choose `My Settings`.
+Choose 'My Settings'.

-![Click on Assana Account Icon] [image-5]
+![Click on Asana Account Icon.
+Choose 'My Settings'.] [image-5]

+In your 'My Settings' window, click on the 'Apps' tab.

+![Click on the Apps Tab in the 'My Settings' window.] [image-6]

+Click on 'Manage Developer Apps' which opens a new tab in your browser.

+![Click on 'Manage Developer Apps'.] [image-7]

+In the 'Personal access tokens' section, choose 'Create new token'.

+![Click on 'Create new token'.] [image-8]

+Enter a descriptive name for your token and check the checkbox to agree to the API terms and conditions.
+Click 'Create token'.

+![Enter name and check the checkbox.
+Click 'Create token'.] [image-9]

+Click 'Copy' to copy the token to your clipboard.

+![Click 'Copy' to copy the token.] [image-10]

+Paste the token into the 'API Key' field in the Asana form.

 ## Endpoints
-Please see https://developers.asana.com/docs/asana for more on Asana's endpoints.
+Please see [Asana's API Reference](https://developers.asana.com/docs/asana) for more on Asana's endpoints.

+The table below shows a list of endpoints available to connect to within the DataDistillr application.
+If you need to connect to any endpoints not listed in the table below, please use the [Custom APIs](https://docs.datadistillr.com/connecting-data/connecting-to-apis-and-external-data/custom-apis/) Form.

-### Table
+### Nav Tree

-### Query Page Sidebar
 <figure markdown>
-![Asana Query Page Sidebar] [image-2] {width=d}
+  ![Asana Query Page Sidebar] [image-2]{width=500}
 </figure>

 ## Sample Queries
 ### Get tasks

-[image-1]: ../../img/api/asana/asana-form-dark.png
+[image-1]: ../../img/api/asana/asana-form-light.png
 [image-2]: ../../img/api/asana/asana-query-page-sidebar.png
-[image-3]: ../../img/api/add-data-source-dark.png
+[image-3]: ../../img/api/add-api.png
-[image-4]:../../img/api/new-data-source-api-types.png
-[image-5]:../../img/api/asana/asana-account-icon.png
+[image-4]:../../img/api/asana/api-types-asana.png
+[image-5]:../../img/api/asana/asana-account-icon-settings.png
+[image-6]:../../img/api/asana/asana-settings-apps.png
+[image-7]:../../img/api/asana/asana-manage-dev-apps.png
+[image-8]:../../img/api/asana/asana-create-new-token.png
+[image-9]:../../img/api/asana/asana-create-new-token-form.png
+[image-10]:../../img/api/asana/asana-copy-token.png